majidorc/text-generator/README.md

 - **Modern stack**: Next.js + MUI = fast, beautiful, and production-ready.
 - **AI-powered development**: All features, tweaks, and fixes were made in seconds with the help of this AI assistant ([\@cursor](https://github.com/getcursor/cursor)).
 - **Copy-paste ready**: You can adapt this for any operator, agency, or booking workflow.
+- **Side menu navigation**: Quickly switch between Operator Form and Customer pages.

 ---

-**Enjoy your new operator form!
+**Enjoy your new operator & customer form app!
 If you want to add more features or change the style, just ask me (through this application I use) and it's done!**

 ---